project-imprimis/libprimis/doc/engine.md

 * jumppad: object that pushes actors around
 * flag: flag for capture-the-flag gameplay

+Entities themselves are point objects which can be placed at any arbitrary location within the level.
+Their effects generally extend to a radius beyond just the point that the occupy, including defined radii for entities like lights or envmaps or simply having a defined structure as mapmodels do.
+Entities are always themselves static on the level and do not move unless manipulated by an editor; however they can have dynamic effects which may make them appear to move.

+Entities in Imprimis all have five attributes each, though not all attributes are necessarily defined for a given model.
+The consistency of ent attributes is designed to make user interface design as straightforward as possible such that complex dynamic methods for menus are not necessary to edit entities.

+There is no practical limit to the quantity of entities a level can have; for many common types of entities, performance concerns make any physical limit moot.
+There exists issues with very excessive numbers of lights overfilling the light buffer or very excessive numbers of sounds causing sound issues, but these are not a concern until the level is already unplayable.

 ### 3.1.1 Lights

 Lights are entities where light appears to eminate from.
 Lights are point